mendersoftware/mender-docs/03.Artifacts/04.Modifying-a-disk-image/docs.md

 core-image-base-beaglebone.sdimg5          606208      868351      131072   83  Linux
 ```

-In this example there are four partitions (plus an exteded partition).
+In this example there are four partitions (plus an extended partition).
 Please see
 [Partition layout](../../Devices/Partition-layout) for a description of the
 partitions Mender uses.
 The two Linux partitions in the middle, at device
 `.sdimg2` and `.sdimg3`, are the two rootfs partitions.